 This template has a specific layout that includes two columns, one in the middle and one on the right, along with a navigation bar on top and a few featured posts on the front page.

 Many templates offer you the option to customize some parts of the design like maybe changing the colors or picking a different font.
-You’ll also most likely be able to change the picture at top of the page.
+You’ll also most likely be able to change the picture at the top of the page.

 At first, picking a template might seem a bit overwhelming because there are so many options to choose from.
 But keep in mind that you’re going to want a template that matches your website and brand, which should help narrow down your choices.

 You’ll want to decide how many columns your blog should have, one, two, or three, and that should narrow down your options even further.
 Let’s see what this all means.

 This could be a good option for a blog in which the articles are the only attraction, but might not meet your needs if you want to have a navigation bar or ads on the sides.